Skip to Main Content

 • The student must complete GNTC admissions requirements, and be officially accepted to GNTC.

 • The student must fill out the Free Application for Federal Student Aid (FAFSA).
-Please visit the How to Apply for financial aid page.
+Please visit the How to Apply for Financial Aid page.

 • The student must be a US citizen or an eligible non-citizen.